Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Best place Hanuwantiya Island near Indore

 Best season: October to March, especially December–January during Jal Mahotsav.
-Summers are too hot and monsoons make water sports tricky.
+Summers are too hot, and monsoons make water sports tricky.

 What it costs: Entry to Jal Mahotsav is around ₹100–150.
 Water sports start at ₹300–800 per activity.
 Houseboat stays range from ₹4000–7000 per night.

 How to reach: Drive via Khandwa Road.
-Roads are smooth and parking is available near the activity area.
+Roads are smooth, and parking is available near the activity area.
 Public transport is limited, so a private car or cab is best.

-Food I loved nearby:
+Food I love nearby:

 • Local thalis at the MP Tourism resort.